ntoskernel/deepsecrets/README.md

 ### HashedSecret

-Example ruleset for regex checks is located in `/deepsecrets/rules/regexes.json`.
+Example ruleset for hashed checks is located in `/tests/fixtures/hashed_secrets.json`.
 You're free to follow the format and create a custom ruleset.

 ## Contributing